Faris-07/Battleship/README.md

 - The Welcome Message

     - When a new game starts the welcome message is displayed.
-    - The user is met with colour coded ships and ASCII art (Battleships Logo).
+    - The user is met with colour coded sections and ASCII art (Battleships Logo) for clarity.
     - Within this the different types of ship are listed, as well as the: board size, total number of hits needed to win (17) and the different styles of marker.
     - It also contains the instructions in how to play the game.
     - The player is then prompted for name input, which complies to the validation checks listed.
 Input is repeated until a valid name is entered.